uleroboticsgroup/yasmin/README.md

     This state monitors Odometry messages from the specified ROS topic, logging them and transitioning based on the number of messages received.

-    Attributes:
-        times (int): The number of messages to monitor before transitioning to the next outcome.

-    Args:
-        times (int): The initial count of how many Odometry messages to process before changing state.

-    Methods:
-        monitor_handler(blackboard: Blackboard, msg: Odometry) -> str:
-            Handles incoming Odometry messages, logging the message and returning the appropriate outcome based on the remaining count.
     """

     def __init__(self, times: int) -> None: